clusters on warm summer garden stems

 Diet

 Herbivorous.
 Feeds on plant sap using piercing-sucking mouthparts.
-Some species are highly colourful with bright red, blue, or yellow markings.
+Some species are highly colourful with bright red blue or yellow markings on wings.

 Habitat

-Vines, shrubs, and garden plants.
-Winged wedges of the late summer garden, often seen in large groups on a single stem.
+Vines shrubs and garden plants.
+Winged wedges of late summer garden often seen in large groups on single stem in warm sunny locations.

 Range

-Found throughout the North and South Islands in gardens, scrub, and forest edges.
-Most common in warm, lowland areas where host plants are abundant.
-The passionvine hopper is widespread in the North Island.
+Found throughout North and South Islands in gardens scrub and forest edges.
+Most common in warm lowland areas where host plants are abundant nationwide.

 Endemism